ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Conclusion

-Grounding on the elegant LDDMM framework for shape registration, combined with powerful deep residual neural networks, we have proposed a novel joint geometric-neural network Riemannian-like framework for diffeomorphic registration of 3D shapes.
+Grounding on the elegant LDDMM framework, combined with the powerful Deep Residual Neural networks, we propose a joint geometric-neural network Riemannian-like framework for diffeomorphic registration of 3D shapes.
 Our registration schema is completely unsupervised, i.e. only source and target shapes are needed.
-A two-level regularization process was introduced, first by the network's structure and induced high-dimensional functional spaces and second by minimizing the time-integrated kinetic energy.
-This allows the deformed shape to move along its orbit while tolerating an error defined by a data attachment term.
-Our ResNet-LDDMM geometrically builds time-dependent vector fields by first finding the optimal partition of the space into polytopes, and then predict the correct affine transformation on each of these polytopes.
-Several experimental illustrations involving both internal anatomical shapes and external human body shapes illustrate the ability of our ResNet-LDDMM framework computing diffeomorphic registrations.
-We believe that the present research builds an interesting first bridge between the purely geometric, well founded, LDDMM Riemannian framework and deep neural networks.
-Several aspects of our ResNet-LDDMM have nice geometric interpretations and, inversely, suitable geometric operations are achieved by our network.
-Our framework also opens the door to designing more efficient solutions in computational anatomy, statistical shape analysis and medical image registration.
-We leave for future investigation the connection of our ResNet-LDDMM with Kernel Methods through the recent theoretical study of networks with infinite-width.
+A two-level regularization process was introduced, first by the network's structure and induced high-dimensional functional spaces and second by minimizing the time-integrated kinetic energy of the path connecting the source to the target.
+This allows the deformed (source) shape to move along its orbit under the group action of diffeomorphisms while tolerating an error defined by a data attachment term to the Target.
+Our ResNet-LDDMM geometrically builds time-dependent vector fields by first finding the optimal partition of the space into polytopes, and then predict affine transformations on each of these polytopes.
+Several experimental illustrations involving several challenges illustrate the ability of our framework computing diffeomorphic registrations with interesting computational complexity.
+The proposed framework also opens the door to design more efficient solutions in computational anatomy, statistical shape analysis and medical image registration.
+Just like LDDMM, our approach comes with a proper metric for shape registration and comparison.
+Finally, it should be noted that the loss function can be modified to make the training robust to a change of resolution or parametrization.
+This problem will be the subject of our future investigation.